RulaAlqasem/401-data-structures-and-algorithms/js/data-structure/README.md

   - Search for a value in a linked list and return true or false
 - .toString()
   - Output a string of the contents of a linked list

+# Challenge 6

+Challenge 06: Create three prototype functions of linked list class; append, insert after, and insert before;

+## API

+- .append()
+  - Add a node to the end of the linked list with a specified value
+- .insertBefore()
+  - Insert a node with a given value before a specified node
+- .insertAfter()
+  - Insert a node with a given value after a specified node;